SenseTecnic/ckanext-themeSmartStreets/README.md

 =========================
 Changelog

+v1.1.2
+- added link to wotkit sensors, api documentation and contacts page in the header
+- removed search bar from header

 v0.5
 - initial implementation of the smart streets theme extension
 - changes to color and layout to fit the hub-landing page